codearxiv/PCReconstruct/README.md

 # PCReconstruct

-Point cloud completion tool based on dictionary learning, written in Qt C++, using Eigen, OpenMP, and OpenGL.
+Point cloud completion tool based on dictionary learning.

 Takes a PCL point cloud surface and fills in gaps or densifies sparse regions by learning from the various surface features of the cloud.

 This is done using a variation of the k-SVD dictionary learning algorithm that allows for continuous atoms and dealing with unstructured point cloud data.

+Written in Qt C++, using Eigen, OpenMP, and OpenGL.

 ## TODO:
 * Still struggles in areas of very high curvature, producing artifacts that go off in random directions.